Totes5706/HackTheBox/README.md

 ### Enumeration

-The first step is understanding what information we currently have access too.
+Given the overall scope of the scenario, we can now begin the enumeration process.
 We have been given an IP address of the machine, so we can start initiating a port scan using nmap.

 First we can try to see if we can make contact with the machine with a ping request.